EricWay1024/Homological-Algebra-Notes/ha/9-tor.typ

   Combining the last two equations with @ses-1 gives the result.
 ]
 #remark[
-  These are the games you play with the machine.
+  This theorem and its proof demonstrates how the long exact sequences and derived functors that we have developed are put into use.
+The Künneth Formula and the Universal Coefficient Theorem that follows are important results heavily used in algebraic topology.
+As Kobi put it in the lecture, "_These are the games you play with the machine._"
 ]

 In particular, we can consider the case of $Ab$, where we have the following: